Accounting Competency Exams

 - I have a disability.
 Can I get accommodations for taking the exams?

 Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center (DRC).
 Get started with the DRC.
 If approved by the DRC for accommodations, students should request accommodations for these exams by emailing John Laibson at least four business days prior to the intended exam date.
 If taking the exam close to the beginning of the semester in which you want to take ACG 3101, you should plan accordingly.
+Please be sure to take the Pre-Quiz for the exam you intend to take prior to requesting accommodations, as we are not able to change the quiz time or other factors until the exam is available to you, which requires passing the Pre-Quiz.

 To receive accommodations, you must have a DRC accommodation letter that applies to the semester in which you are taking the exam, or, if in between semesters, to the semester immediately prior to or immediately following the break.
 For example, if taking the exam December 31, 2023, you must have an accommodation letter that applies to the Fall 2023 or Spring 2024 semester.